 Perfect harmony between tea and chocolate.
 Cocoa butter, vanilla and black tea make this a desert in itself.
-Try after a meal or as a treat.

 Discover the highest quality teas, selected directly from the tea gardens.

 Here is a very nice aromatic black tea from Sichuan composed of fine golden buds.
 Its liquor, supple and full, has stunning floral (peony) and fruity aromas, supported by its gourmet (buckwheat honey) and resinous character.
 A powerful and elegant tea which gently unfolds its long sweet finish.